EricWash17/Predicting-Pass-Plays/README.md

 (All calculated data was lagged, meaning the variables were based on plays prior to the given prediction)

 Within Game Calculations
-- Moving average of last 5 pass and run plays, repectively.
+- Moving average of last 5 pass and run plays, respectively.
 - Consecutive passes and runs
 - Percent of total plays that were passes in the given game